COGNITIVE-BEHAVIORAL THERAPY(CBT)

-Cognitive-Behavioral Therapy (CBT) is a therapeutic approach based on the idea that a person’s emotions and thoughts are responsible for how they behave and feel.
+teen boy wearing hoodie and headphones sits on a couch talking to his therapist during his cognitive-behavioral therapy program Cognitive-behavioral therapy (CBT) is a therapeutic approach based on the idea that a person’s emotions and thoughts are responsible for how they behave and feel.
 Other types of therapy may examine events that took place in the past.
-Cognitive-Behavioral Therapy places more emphasis on what is happening in the present.
+A cognitive-behavioral therapy program places more emphasis on what is happening in the present.

-The method is a very effective treatment for adolescents suffering from depression, obsessive-compulsive disorder, chronic pain, and anxiety disorders.
+The method is a very effective treatment for adolescents suffering from depression, obsessive-compulsive disorder (OCD), chronic pain, and anxiety disorders.
 CBT is also known to help manage many other mental health issues.
-Research suggests that Cognitive-Behavioral Therapy is just as effective, if not more, than other forms of psychological therapy or psychiatric medications.
+Research suggests that a cognitive-behavioral therapy program is just as effective, if not more, than other forms of psychological therapy or psychiatric medications.

-At MCAW, our program offers teens the skills needed to build a healthy foundation.
+At MCAW, our cognitive-behavioral therapy program offers teens the skills needed to build a healthy foundation.
 We understand emotional and behavioral challenges’ impact on the entire family.
 We have developed a comprehensive day program to support teens and their families as they find their path to better mental health.
-If your teen struggles with mental health, enroll them today with Massachusetts Center for Adolescent Wellness.
+If your teen struggles with mental health, enroll them today at Massachusetts Center for Adolescent Wellness.

 Benefits of CBT can include:

-The first step of Cognitive-Behavioral Therapy treatment usually involves investigating whether cognitive distortions are present.
+The first step of any cognitive-behavioral therapy program usually involves investigating whether cognitive distortions are present.
 If they are, therapists will begin by teaching how to re-frame thoughts.

 Examples of cognitive distortions that harm mental and emotional well-being over time can include: